-The PBS Outcomes and planned performance section (Section 2) details the expenses incurred in delivering the outcomes and programs of an entity, and the performance information that will be used by the Parliament and other key stakeholders to indicate the impact of this expenditure.
+The PB Statements Outcomes and planned performance section (Section 2) details the expenses incurred in delivering the outcomes and programs of an entity, and the performance information that will be used by the Parliament and other key stakeholders to assess the impact of this expenditure.

-The 2020-21 PB Statements are used to provide structured summary reporting of an entity's intended performance, focusing on programs.
-The reporting structure allows entities to demonstrate their intended performance in a logical and consistent manner, indicating to the public and the Parliament the resourcing provided and the progress towards achieving Government policy objectives.
+The 2021-22 PB Statements are used to provide structured summary reporting of an entity's intended performance, focusing on programs.
+The reporting structure allows entities to outline their intended performance in a logical and consistent manner, which shows the resourcing provided and expected progress towards achieving Government policy objectives.